threlte logo

 ScreenQuad

 This example demonstrates a well-known technique for doing simple postprocessing utilizing a “screen-quad”.
-Mouse around the canvas to see the effect.

 <script lang="ts">